All pupils study Geography in Years 8, 9 and 10. Our KS3 Programme provides varied and interesting learning experiences under the following headings:

 At St Mary's College at GCSE

 level we follow the CCEA specification for geography.
-The current year 11 pupils are following the new Geography GCSE specification, whereas the current year 12 students are following the old Geography GCSE specification.
+The current year 11 and year 12 pupils are following the new Geography GCSE specification.
+2018 was the last year of the old specification.
 The key difference in the old and new specification in geography is the removal of the controlled assessment unit and the replacement of it with a fieldwork exam ( unit 3).

-At GCSE level ( old specification) the subject is divided into 3 modules:
+At GCSE level ( new specification) the subject is divided into 3 modules:

 In Year 11